-The dean of student development and campus life and the director of admissions are available to assist international students in their personal and social adjustments to the College and American culture.
+The dean of student affairs and the associate director of admissions are available to assist international students in their personal and social adjustments to the College and American culture.
 Each new international student is expected to contact the international student advisor as soon as possible after his/her arrival.
 The designee is available in the Division of Student Affairs and Enrollment Management and is the essential source of information regarding immigration.
 The advisor should also be consulted for help with any special problems that international students may encounter.